pseudomammal/fairmont-wiki/Reactive-Programming.md

 ## Producers Instead of Collections

 For example, in Fairmont, `map` returns another producer instead of, say, an array.
 There are two big advantages to doing this.
-First, we can treat all producers the same way.
-That is, we can treat iterators and reactors the same way.
-For example, we can call `map` with an array of integers or a click-stream.
-More importantly, we can think about them the same way.

-The second advantage is that we can compose, or chain, these functions together.
-For example, since `map` returns a producer, we can pass that return value to any function that operates on a producer.
-So we could pass it to, say, `select` or `reduce` and so on.
-In combination with currying all the functions that operate on producers, this makes it easy to snap producer functions together.
+First, we get a uniform interface for producers, whether they're arrays on integers or a click-stream.
+Second, we can compose these functions to processing _flows_, analogous to method chaining.

 ## Composing Reactive Flows

-Fairmont provides a special `flow` function to help do exactly that.
-It's basically a composition function, specialized for reactive programming.
-It takes a producer and a list of producer functions that return other producers, like `map` and `filter`.
-(We call these kinds of functions _filters_.)
-The values from the producer (we call these _products_) are passed into the “pipeline” formed by the functions.
+Fairmont provides a special `flow` function to help compose producer functions, like `map` and `select`.
+THe `flow` function takes a producer and a list of these producer functions.
+The values from the producer (we call these _products_) are passed into the pipeline formed by composing the functions.

 For example, here's a simple flow that increments a counter when a button is clicked.
 In this case, the producer is the click events and there's only one function in our pipeline, `map`.